Akkadu/Akkadu_Challenges/back-end-engineer/challenges/transactions-api.md

 |------|---------------------------------|
 | 200  | OK                              |

-The response should return the latest transaction for each user / account that matches the filters, grouped by `country`.
-It should also contain the sum of all the transactions for each country.
+The response should return the latest transaction for each user account that matches the filters, grouped by `country`, as well as an aggregate of all the transactions within each country.

 A sample response is below: